I can still hear it now.

 If you need a little scrubbing action, just whip up a quick batch of this non-toxic scouring scrub – a la Comet or Bar Keeper’s Friend.
 Except this one has just two ingredients, and neither of them are hazardous to your health. 😉

-And once you’ve cleaned and scrubbed your pretty little heart out, you can give a quick spritz of this homemade “antibacterial” spray to the surfaces that really need it.
+And once you’ve cleaned and scrubbed your pretty little heart out, you can give a quick spritz of this homemade “disinfectant” spray to the surfaces that really need it.
 Growing up, I shared a bathroom with two younger brothers – believe me, those surfaces need it.

 Is it possible to fall in love with a mop?
 Spoiler alert: Yes, yes it is.
 If you haven’t discovered the magic of spray mops, oh man you’re in for a treat.
 Because no one wants to lug around a messy, heavy bucket filled with 5 gallons of water, splishing and splashing all over the place.